edgelesssys/constellation/docs/docs/architecture/encrypted-storage.md

 Block storage provisioned by the CSP is [mapped](https://guix.gnu.org/manual/en/html_node/Mapped-Devices.html) using the [dm-crypt](https://www.kernel.org/doc/html/latest/admin-guide/device-mapper/dm-crypt.html), and optionally the [dm-integrity](https://www.kernel.org/doc/html/latest/admin-guide/device-mapper/dm-integrity.html), kernel modules, before it's formatted and accessed by the Kubernetes workloads.
 All cryptographic operations happen inside the trusted environment of the confidential Constellation node.

-Please note that for integrity-protected disks, [volume expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/) isn't supported.
+Note that for integrity-protected disks, [volume expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/) isn't supported.

 By default the driver uses data encryption keys (DEKs) issued by the Constellation [*KMS*](components.md#kms).
 The DEKs are in turn derived from the Constellation's key encryption key (KEK), which is directly derived from the [master secret](keys.md#master-secret).